HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 We successfully extracted the Administrator's NTLM hash: `b3ff8d7532eef396a5347ed33933030f`.

-## Phase 10: Creating a Kerberos Ticket Using the Hash
+##  Creating a Kerberos Ticket Using the Hash

 We used `ktutil` to create a keytab file containing the Administrator hash: